dkelly255/calorieculator/README.md

 #### *Javascript Skeleton:*

-I carried out a Formula & Funciton Mapping exercise to arrive at a provisional inventory of the formulas required to enable the site strategy, the original mapping was as follows:
+The calculation wireframing allowed me to then carry out a Formula & Function Mapping exercise for Javascript.
+To arrive at a provisional inventory of the formulas required to enable the site strategy, the original function mapping output was as follows:

 A. Calorie Calculation Page